Welcome to ASTUTE 2020

 Embedding Advanced & Sustainable Technologies into Welsh Manufacturing

 The ASTUTE 2020 (Advanced Sustainable Manufacturing Technologies) operation has been part-funded by the European Regional Development Fund through the Welsh Government and the participating Higher Education Institutions.

-ASTUTE 2020 will build on the most successful aspects of the ASTUTE project by taking a focussed and concentrated approach.
+ASTUTE 2020 will build on the most successful aspects of the ASTUTE project by taking a focused and concentrated approach.
 The World Class Engineering and Science capabilities in Welsh Universities (as evidenced by the findings of Research Excellence Framework 2014) will be used to further develop and embed Advanced and Sustainable Technologies into High-Value Manufacturing across Wales by working collaboratively with Welsh businesses.

 ASTUTE 2020 – Industry projects will:

 require a Research Challenge in Computational Engineering Modelling, Advanced Materials Technology or Manufacturing Systems Engineering

 involve Collaboration, so that the companies and the Universities share the inputs, outputs and risks.

 The five-year operation led by Swansea University in partnership with Cardiff University, Aberystwyth University & University of Wales Trinity Saint David will support industrial Research, Development and Innovation (RD&I) through world-class academics and a team of highly qualified technical experts and project managers.
 Swansea University will provide cutting edge research expertise from the College of Engineering, Cardiff will bring world-class academics from across three of its Colleges, led by the School of Engineering, the Business School (in the area of Manufacturing Systems) and the Medical School.
 The partners Aberystwyth University and the University of Wales Trinity Saint David will provide key niche expertise in their recognised areas of excellence to this strong but flexible partnership.